sayemislam141201-lgtm/SQL-Project/README.md

-This repository contains two SQL scripts that document the process of cleaning, and exploring a dataset job layoffs.
+This repository contains two SQL scripts that document the process of cleaning, and exploring a dataset on job layoffs.

 The primary goal of this analysis is to identify trends in job cuts across different companies, industries, and time periods.